LucianoBestia/unsafe_features_example/README.md

 We have a third party library that know how to read the lyrics of the songs.
 The same library knows also how to buy the song with one click.
+Because of the compiler requirement both unsafe std:fs are wrapped in a "unsafe feature".

 We build a client.
 We want it to read the lyrics.
 We didn't even know it can buy songs and read our private key.
-A human mistake, because there are much too many dependencies and transient dependencies to check them all.
+A silly human mistake, because there are much too many dependencies and transient dependencies to check them all.
 But because "unsafe features" are opt-in, the code with the dangerous function cannot access the file system.